-Media Working Group is a not-for-profit organization and community of filmmakers and educators that explores the cultural, natural, and spiritual dimensions of 21st.
-C life.
+Media Working Group is a unique community of filmmakers, journalists, artists, activists, and educators exploring the many dimensions of 21st. century life.

-MWG member producers and educators are veteran storytellers who bring provocative and entertaining stories to the screen and classroom.
-From documentaries that build bridges with marginalized cultures to explorations that shed light on the natural world, we uncover new worlds and unique points of view and are dedicated to personal expression, social change and earth-centered consciousness.
+MWG members are veteran storytellers who bring provocative and entertaining stories to the screen and classroom.
+From documentaries that build bridges with marginalized cultures to explorations that shed light on the natural world, we uncover new worlds and unique points of view, and are dedicated to personal expression, social change and earth-centered consciousness.

-BBC 2 and BBC World Service, PBS, Independent Lens, P.O.V., Discovery Channel, Learning Channel, Russian TV, Regional public television on Kentucky Educational Television, North Carolina Public Television, Ohio Public Television Consortium and WNET-13, New York
+Media Working Group films have been seen nationally and internationally on ~ BBC 2 and BBC World Service, PBS, Independent Lens, P.O.V., Discovery Channel, Learning Channel, regional public television on Kentucky Educational Television, North Carolina Public Television, Ohio Public Television Consortium and WNET-13, New York

 MWG facilitates regional, national and international projects.
 They are supported by commissions and grants from ~ The National Endowment for the Arts, the National Endowment for the Humanities, the National Science Foundation, UNESCO, Ohio Arts Council, Ohio Humanities Council, Kentucky Arts Council, Kentucky Humanities Council, Kentucky Historical Commission, state arts and humanities councils in Arkansas, Illinois and California, Independent Television Service, P.O.V., and foundations throughout the U.S.